 Beginning March 12, masks will no longer be required indoors, except on public transit, and in certain settings including health care, corrections facilities, and long-term care facilities.

 Health and safety for our visitors and residents are our top priority, and we will follow guidance from local, state, and national health officials.
 As we adapt our messaging and programs of work, we will continue to focus on support for local businesses, sustainable tourism to our natural places, and connecting visitors to authentic experiences.
 See below for a list of resources, updates, and known event changes.

-Starting June 30, all industry sectors previously covered by guidance in the "Healthy Washington Roadmap to Recovery Plan" may return to usual capacity and operations.
-Please be patient with businesses as they re-hire staff and make adjustments.
+All industry sectors have returned to usual capacity and operations.
+Please be patient with businesses as they grapple with labor and supply shortages.

 - Eating & Drinking Establishments: OPEN

 Restaurants, coffee shops, and breweries & wineries that serve food are able to offer indoor and outdoor seating at 100% capacity.
 Bar seating is also open.
-Masks are required indoors when not eating or drinking.
+Masks are required indoors when not eating or drinking until March 12, 2022.

 - Bike and scooter rentals: OPEN

 - Clark County Historical Museum: OPEN

 - Fort Vancouver National Historic Site & Pearson Air Museum

 The Visitor Center and reconstructed Fort Vancouver have re-opened Tues-Sat 9 am to 4 pm with a mask requirement.
 The Pearson Air Museum opened in September with new exhibits to explore.
 Park grounds, trails, and parking lots remain accessible from dawn to dusk.